How to Create a Custom Workflow in FuzzForge

 logger = logging.getLogger(__name__)

-2. Create a Statistics Callback Function
+2. Create a Statistics Callback in Activity

-async def my_workflow_task(workspace: Path, config: Dict[str, Any]) -> Dict[str, Any]:
+async def my_workflow_activity(target_path: str, config: Dict[str, Any]) -> Dict[str, Any]:

-run_id = str(context.flow_run.id)
+run_id = info.workflow_id

-logger.info(f"Running task for flow run: {run_id}")
+logger.info(f"Running activity for workflow: {run_id}")

 # Define callback function for live statistics